 Location: Chennai (Banyan)

-With rapid social change and urbanisation, there are several vulnerable groups whose mental health concerns need urgent attention.
-Some examples include, urban poor living on the streets and slums, women and children exposed to domestic violence, populations displaced by mega development projects, single women, sexual minorities, people living with HIV/AIDS, and so on.
-In order to be able to comprehend the mental health concerns of these groups, it is vital to move beyond our thinking in the mental health sector and conceptualise training programmes as well as service models that integrate the biological, psychological and interpersonal with the social and the cultural.
-Thus, a training/teaching programme that combines ideas of social justice and empowerment along with the knowledge and skills to understand individual and interpersonal distress and problems is a need of the hour.
-This postgraduate programme with a foundation in social work and an incremental training in perspectives and skills in mental health aims to fill this gap.
+The comprehensive Mental health systems should focus on the social environment and social interventions.
+The role of Social work professionals in mental healthcare is to enable and build responsive mental health services across one's life span.
+It also includes appropriate and individualised care based on need, accessibility, and affordability.
+Social workers play a significant role in the implementation of the DMHP, in provision of appropriate and evidence based care in in-patient ( in general hospitals) or specialised hospital based care options, and in catalysing options for long term care in communities, with focus on valued social roles, enhanced workforce participation and access to livelihoods as well as focus on agency, participation and access to citizenship.
+It is in the context of the gap between the magnitude of mental health problems and the lack of services, especially social care interventions, and trained professionals to address it that the MA Social work in Mental health finds its relevance.
+It is now evident that the future of psychiatry is social (Priebe, Burns & Craig, 2013) In order to be able to comprehend the mental health concerns of these groups, it is vital to move beyond our thinking in the mental health sector and conceptualise training programmes as well as service models that integrate the biological, psychological and interpersonal with the social and cultural characteristics of the people.
+Thus, a teaching programme that combines ideas of human rights, social justice and empowerment along with the knowledge, skills, exposure and field practice to understand individual and interpersonal distress and problems is a need of the hour.
+This postgraduate programme with a foundation in social work and incremental training in perspectives and skills in mental health aims to fill this gap.

 This programme equips students to work in various capacities at government and non-governmental settings.